Top 10 holiday destinations

 If you’re looking for an excuse to crack open a few bottles, take a wine tour or a champagne weekend.
 Or relax and watch the countryside roll by on a luxury hotel barge with gourmet meals, fine wines and excursions all included.
 Destinations include Burgundy, Provence and Gascony.
 You can also find a great selection of river cruises in France.

 In the French Alps you can ski on a budget, or with the family, and the mountains also make a great destination in summer.
 You can rent a French chateau and even in winter you’ll find long days of sunshine on the Cote d’Azur, where you can enjoy the timeless beauty of Nice.

 Holidays in Greece are all about simplicity.
 Despite the recent economic crisis, it is the whitewashed villas, the friendly tavernas, the hot sun and blue seas that keep us coming back year after year.
 Even Greek food is a masterpiece of simplicity, both traditional and healthy.

 It is the islands that attract the most visitors.
 Corfu’s villas never lose their appeal.
 If you’re looking for the quintessential small Greek island, we recommend Paxos, which has no airport and is a great place for lazy days, boat trips and lovely villas.

 America is the most popular long-haul destination for British holidaymakers and it’s not hard to see why.
 The USA has an impressive diversity of landscapes, iconic cultural sights, friendly people and great food.
 See our full recommendations at 101 USA holidays.

 New York is an obvious starting point, a 24/7 hit of street-level thrills and high culture.
-Stay in a stylish boutique hotel or an affordable midtown address.
-You can arrive on a Transatlantic cruise, combine the Big Apple with Las Vegas, or escape the city to the tranquil countryside of Upstate New York (where you can even stay on a farm).
+You can stay in a stylish boutique hotel or arrive on a Transatlantic cruise, combine the Big Apple with Las Vegas, or escape the city to the tranquil countryside of Upstate New York (where you can even stay on a farm).